exelllolr/exelllolr/README.md

 ## About Me 😄

 - **Personality**: A bit shy but bursting with enthusiasm for coding.
 I love clean code, clever solutions, and the occasional "why-did-I-write-this" moment.
-- **Hobbies**: Writing code that *actually* works, exploring new tech, and laughing at my own typos in commit messages.
+- **Hobbies**: Writing code that actually works, exploring new tech, laughing at my own typos in commit messages, gaming (faves include The Finals, Red Dead Redemption 2, The Witcher 3, and Cyberpunk 2077), strolling through parks, watching anime (Naruto and cyberpunk/sci-fi vibes are my jam), chatting with people about anything new (not just coding!), and hitting the gym to avoid catching bugs by 30.
 - **Fun Fact**: I believe a good error message is like a love letter from your code—it’s honest, a bit painful, but you learn from it.